 You can record audio with a built-in microphone.
 For better quality recordings use the inputs of an audio interface.
 Check the best audio interfaces that you can buy for under $200.
 You can record audio or MIDI clips on both Live’s session.
 I personally prefer the session view, but it’s all up to you.

 6. Processing audio

 Two of the most significant production tools of all DAWs are the Compressor and Auto Filter.

-- The compressor is probably the most important device of music production.
+- The compressor is probably the most crucial device of music production.
 This is the way to control the dynamics of a signal as well as add sidechain mode that is essential for kicks and other drum sounds.

-In total the library of Ableton Live 10 offers over 30 audio effects such as Reverb, Auto Pan, Ping Pong Delay and Filter Delay.
+In total the library of Ableton Live 10 offers over 30 audio effects such as Reverb, Auto Pan, Ping Pong Delay, and Filter Delay.

 7. Mixing your tracks

 After you arrange and edit your musical ideas, it is essential to adjust the sound level of each track properly.
 It might be personal preference, but don’t over do it and turn up the level of all channels.
 That’s because first with equalization and second with the mastering you will achieve great results.
 EQ8 is the tools we use for equalization.
 It is an effect to shape the frequency content of a sound and change its tone characteristics.